JasonGlazer/createRulesetProjectDescription/README.md

 ## Output

-The resulting Ruleset Model Description file will be created in the same directory as the epJSON file with the same name and the file extension .rpd
+The resulting Ruleset Project Description file will be created in the same directory as the epJSON file with the same name and the file extension .rpd

-The Ruleset Model Description file is not complete but can be used to test many aspects of the building model transformation due to the ruleset.
+The Ruleset Project Description file is not complete but can be used to test many aspects of the building model transformation due to the ruleset.
 The data groups that are partially populated include:

  - RulesetProjectDescription